limosek/monda/readme.md

 --zabbix_dsn 'pgsql:host=127.0.0.1;port=5432;dbname=zabbix'
 --zabbix_db_user zabbix
 --zabbix_db_pw some_password
-# Zabbix ID (there can be more zabbix server in one monda db)
+# Zabbix ID (there can be more zabbix server in one monda db).
+If unspecified, "1" is used.
 --zabbix_id 1

 # MondaDb DSN